Riparian Rights and Oyster Aquaculture

 Boundary Disputes and Land Surveys

-Maryland’s highest court issued a decision last week in Webb v.
-Nowak, a case about boundary disputes.
+Maryland’s highest court issued a decision last week discussing boundary disputes in real property – Webb v.
+Nowak.
 The case arose because the Nowak’s cut down and sold timber on a parcel of land that the Webb’s believed they owned – this led to accusations of trespass and claims of adverse possession.
 Both parties obtained surveys to determine where the boundary line was supposed to be.
 The original 1928 deed set the mutual property line at an “existing fence” and then ran from the fence “340 feet more or less” to a road.
 The Nowak’s surveyor concluded that there were remnants of a fence and other evidence of its location when he surveyed almost 80 years later in 2007.
 His testimony included pictures of a fence post, the borings of a tree that had grown around a fence post and a description of a swale that he concluded indicated the edge of a formerly tilled field.
 He therefore concluded that the 340 foot measurement was a mistake, and the distance should only be about 200 feet.
 The Webb’s surveyor relied on a point 340 feet from the road, but did not note any evidence of a fence at that location.

 For a starting point, the Court of Appeals concluded that there was a question of fact concerning the correct location of the boundary.
 A “determination of which of two surveys reflected the true boundaries of disputed land as intended by the original surveyor is a question of fact.”
 Webb v.
 Nowak, 83 SEPTTERM 2012, 2013 WL 4417573 (Md.
 Aug.
 20, 2013).